Plose: Funpark

 Next to the Schönboden ski lift (4-seater chair lift) the Double fun-Funpark Plose has been installed, which includes washboards, slides, jumps, funboxes and table tops.

 Slip

 In 2009, next to the Trametsch slope, the 11.7 kilometre long Rudirun toboggan run was opened, the longest toboggan run in South Tyrol.
-The track starts from Valcroce and, through a medium difficulty route and a difference in altitude of about 1000 meters, it reaches the valley near the departure of the gondola lift of Sant'Andrea.
+The track starts from Kreuztal and, through a medium difficulty route and a difference in altitude of about 1000 meters, it reaches the valley near the departure of the gondola lift of Sankt Andrä.
 You can also stop after the first 5.2 km, to climb again, taking the chairlift.

-The toboggan run from the Rossalm hut to Valcroce is shorter and simpler.
+The toboggan run from the Rossalm hut to Kreuztal is shorter and simpler.

 Paragliding

 There are three points where paragliding is possible: from the top of the Plose (2,486 m), from the Giogo Bello (2,301 m) and near Valcroce (a little further north).

 Ski lifts

 There are 10 lifts, of which: